mrjoshbear/after-sundown-2e/5-danger-and-conflict/4-weaponry-and-hazards.md

 | Cocaine           | 5\*   | 20 Minutes | Anesthetic and Delusion |
 | Alcohol           | 9N    | 1 Hour     | Ingested.
 Repeated dosing can cause Amnesia, Anesthetic, or Delusion |

-\* This Poison doesn't actually do any damage, the damage level is just there so that secondary effects occur.
+\* This Poison doesn't do any actual damage, the damage level is just there so that secondary effects occur.
 At the MC's option, overdoses may still be fatal if the virtual damage level rises to Terminal.

 Poisons in Quotes are the magical poisons available with Tongue of the Serpent.
 The damage level may at the character's option be increased by the character's Potency.